Frequently Asked Questions

 The cost savings and operational efficiencies that will result from a strategic combination will allow both campuses to continue to grow their offerings and enhance their student experiences, rather than continuing reductions and cutbacks, which has been an all too common reality on many college campuses over the last few years.

 Until the strategic combination is approved, both universities will continue to operate as independent institutions and tuition, fees, and aid will be set by each university.
-Once the combination is approved, any anticipated changes to tuition, fees, and aid will be shared with students on both campuses.
+Once the combination is approved, any anticipated changes will be shared with students on both campuses.
 Both St. Ambrose and Mount Mercy are committed to offering generous aid packages that increase accessibility to private Catholic higher education in Eastern Iowa.
+St. Ambrose has also committed to honoring all recurring institutional financial aid awards and degree paths for Mount Mercy students through graduation to ensure the transition is as seamless as possible.

 Yes, any existing multi-year scholarships will be honored and remain unchanged for the duration of the scholarship.